 - Will secure software development practices be revisited to ensure they are as strong as possible?

-The infamous ‘Shock Doctrine’ paradigm suggests that in order to force a transformative change in a system, the entire system needs to be shocked into realising that such a change is necessary.
+The infamous ‘Shock Doctrine’ paradigm suggests that in order to force a transformative change in a system, the entire system needs to be shocked into realizing that such a change is necessary.
 And while the focus will rightly be on the security of and risk associated with supply chains, I believe the real metamorphosis needs to be as follows:

-- Technology vendors MUST be able to educate their customers on how the existing solutions that they provide can be used to support detection and response functions.
+Technology vendors must be able to educate their customers on how the existing solutions that they provide can be used to support detection and response functions.

-- Customers (i.e., organisations) MUST focus on:
+Customers (i.e., organizations) must focus on:

 - Identifying their most critical assets.